vvusu/obsidian-to-NotionNext/README.md

     - password
     - icon

-In version 0.0.6, I also add the following contents:
+From version 0.0.6, I also add the following contents:
 	- titleicon: the unique icon for each post, it can only support emoji currently.
 	- cover url: the cover image for each post, it should be end with a type of image, such as .jpg, .png, .gif, etc.